 Pliers and mirrors

-in the University
+in the University of Dentistry

 Dr. F. Comella’s Forceps is the only forceps particularly designed for the extraction of the root fragments from the lower horizontal embedded eighths molars.
 After the crown parting using a bur, the tooth is divided in two parts: mesial and distal.